MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

    ![Enabling ports for authenticated users.](images/secure-surface-dock-ports-semm-4.png)

-1. Apply the configuration package to your target device and then connect the dock.
+1. Apply the configuration package to your target device and connect the dock.

 1. Open **Surface App** and select **Surface Dock** to view the resultant policy state of your Surface Dock.
 If the policy settings are applied, Surface App (shown here for Surface Thunderbolt 4 Dock and Surface Dock 2) indicates that ports are available.